efraimrodrigues/WhaPy/docs/api.rst

 .. function:: on_ready()

-    Called after scanning QR Code and whatsapp page is ready.
+    Triggered after scanning QR Code and whatsapp page is ready.
 Chats and messages are filled up.

 .. function:: on_message(chat, messages)

-    Called each time unread messages are detected.
+    Triggered each time unread messages are detected.

     :param chat: A :class:`Chat` of the chat which fired the event.
     :param messages: An array of :class:`Message`.